NixOS/rfcs/rfcs/0145-doc-strings.md

 ### Differentiate from regular comments

-The format doesn't allow any distinction between doc-strings or regular comments.
+The format doesn't allow any distinction between doc-comments or regular comments.

 Having a distinction would allow us to